jetonr/instagram-slider-widget/readme.txt

 3. Backend Configuration

 == Changelog ==
+= 1.4.3 =
+* Fix for instagram api change

+= 1.4.2 =
+* Minor fix for instagram json change

 = 1.4.1 =
-* Quick fix for new instagram update that stoped tags from working
+* Fixed Instagram update that stoped hashtags from working
 * Fixed hellip that showed when using wp trim words
+* Modified the function that saved images localy to only save as attachments

 = 1.4.0 =
 * Fixed the issue where duplicate images were being inserted into Media Library